Cookbook

 - Backoff: Increase

-on repeated failures
+retry_delay_secondson repeated failures